11 Common project management challenges and solutions

 7. Miscommunication that causes conflicts

-How many times have you heard of communication issues as an excuse or explanation for unfinished tasks, projects that don’t meet deadlines, conflicts or not working together?
-Miscommunication and poor communication are some of the biggest project management challenges that get in the way of successfully delivering projects.
+Miscommunication and poor communication are some of the biggest challenges in project management that get in the way of successfully delivering projects.

 Communication skills are the project manager’s greatest asset.
 No matter if you are giving instructions, asking questions, or seeking information, there’s always a challenge to provide clear and open communication.

-There’s a reason why project managers should emphasize a lot on effective team communication.
-Because, most often, successful communication translates into successful projects as 57 percent of projects fail due to a breakdown in communications.
+There’s a reason why project managers should emphasize effective team communication.
+Most often, successful communication translates into successful projects, as 57 percent of projects fail due to a communication breakdown.

 How to deal with miscommunication that causes conflicts